Smart Gardening: Choosing a smart site for your vegetable gardenDOWNLOAD FILE

 Planting near walnut trees

 Planting under or near a black walnut tree (Juglans nigra) is not recommended because all parts of the tree produce a chemical called juglone, which is toxic to certain vegetables, especially tomatoes, potatoes, eggplant and peppers.
 There are some vegetables that are not affected by juglone.
 These include snap and lima beans, onions, beets and parsnips.
-For a complete list of plants that can grow under or near the black walnut tree, check out the MSU Extension tip sheet #OC0280, “Black Walnut Toxicity."
 If you do have a sunny spot near a walnut tree and want to grow plants that are susceptible to walnut toxicity, consider a raised bed in which you provide new soil for plant growth.

 If you face challenges locating the ideal site, do not despair.
 There are many gardening options such as container gardening or elevating the garden above ground level and creating a raised garden.
 You can grow potatoes in a trash can, herbs in a bag of top soil or tomatoes in a hanging basket.
 Wherever you find a sunny location, there is the possibility of growing vegetables.

 For more information on a wide variety of smart gardening articles, or to find out about smart gardening classes and events, visit the Gardening in Michigan website.